Flora-San/FullstackQAEngineer/amazonTest/README.md

 ```
 pip install pytest
 ```
-you can run testcases from terminal using pytest
+You can run testcases from terminal using pytest
 ```
 pytest TestHatsMen.py
 ```